 Many will believe that borderline personality disorder does sit “on the border” between other forms of personality disorders.
-But the fact about borderline personality disorder is that it is a different type of illness wherein a person suffering from it has difficulty in maintaining stable relationships, lacks self-control, cannot avoid impulsive behavior, cannot control outburst of anger, and always feel paranoid on stressful situations.
-No one knows the cause of borderline personality disorder, but it is affected by certain aspects such as genetic, biological, environmental and social factors.
+But the fact about borderline personality disorder is that it is a different type of illness wherein a person suffering from borderline personality disorder has difficulty in maintaining stable relationships, lacks self-control, cannot avoid impulsive behavior, cannot control outbursts of anger, and always feel paranoid on stressful situations.
+No one knows the cause of borderline personality disorder, but it is affected by certain aspects such as genetic, biological, environmental, and social factors.

-Dialectical behavioral therapy was initially intended for those who are suicidal and has extreme emotional issues.
-Because of these, the therapy happens in stages.
+DBT was initially intended for those who are suicidal and have extreme emotional issues.
+Because of this, the therapy happens in stages.

 What To Expect In Dialectical Behavioral Therapy?